Huntingdon College Class Attendance Policy Spring 2021 Term

 The simultaneous demands of academics and accommodating a global pandemic environment make academic success even harder to achieve, which in turn makes consistent class attendance even more important.
 It is vital that students who have chosen to be on campus be physically present for in-person class instruction and that those who must be isolated away from the classroom be provided flexibility in receiving academic content.

-In-person classes that are missed for any reason other than COVID-19 quarantine/isolation requirements, including institutionally sanctioned events, are included in the allowable percentage of classes that can be missed in the fall 2020.
+In-person classes that are missed for any reason other than COVID-19 quarantine/isolation requirements, including institutionally sanctioned events, are included in the allowable percentage of classes that can be missed in the Spring 2021.
 There is no distinction made between “excused” or “unexcused” absences for the purposes of this policy, other than COVID-19 quarantine/isolation related in-person absences.

-Any student who does not meet the expectations of this policy will lose the privilege of remaining on campus and/or participating in any in-person campus activities and will be required to complete the fall 2020 term remotely.
+Any student who does not meet the expectations of this policy will lose the privilege of remaining on campus and/or participating in any in-person campus activities and will be required to complete the Spring 2021 term remotely.

-In order to reduce the chance of errors in recording attendance, the College has installed an electronic attendance system that enhances the accuracy of attendance records, and will defer the start of this policy to August 24, 2020 in deference to allowing for time to become acclimated to new schedules and class structures.
+In order to reduce the chance of errors in recording attendance, the College has installed an electronic attendance system that enhances the accuracy of attendance records.
 However, it is the responsibility of all students to ensure that their individual attendance records are accurate.

 Therefore, please keep the following recommendations in mind when considering your attendance record and its implications to this policy: